Kristian OLESEN

 then traditional irrigation systems such as sprinklers or water

 wagons are used to spread it across the sandy soil.
-The individual
+The

-soil to hold water and nutrients.
+ability of the soil to hold water and nutrients.

 The cost of treatment per hectare is US$4,800, and requires a

-15-20 per cent retreatment after four or five years if the land is
+15-20 per cent retreatment after four or five years if the land

-fertile land for this cost seems like a pretty good deal.
+into fertile land for this cost seems like a pretty good deal.

 “In just seven hours the soil is totally transformed,” said Ole